 Security Awareness Training Takes Policies and Turns them Into Actions

 Another ENISA study into cyber security culture, emphasises the importance of enforcing security policies.
-The report found that employees think of security policies as “guidelines, but not rules”.
+The report found that end users think of security policies as “guidelines, but not rules”.
 The report highlights the importance of changing employees’ mindsets on security to adjust risk perception using a coordinated organisational security culture, as opposed to coercing secure behaviour.

-Essential Security awareness Training Topics for Employees
+Essential Security Awareness Training Topics for Employees

 In 2020, Google registered more than 2 million phishing websites.
 Malicious URLs can cause credential theft and malware infection, even without user interaction.
-It is important to train employees on how to spot websites/scams that aim to infect networks.
+It is important to train end users on how to spot websites/scams that aim to infect networks.
 This is becoming more difficult as phishing sites are often ‘secure sites’; the Anti-Phishing Working Group (APWG) shows that 83% of phishing sites use HTTPS.